 - 1.4.7 The methodology used to review the Green Belt is defined by CBMDC and is consistent across the whole district.
 Before considering the issue of land availability the process involved assessing parcels of land against the five main purposes of the Green Belt.
 Not all land in the district was considered for potential changes to the Green Belt boundary.
 Parcels with an inner boundary more than 50 metres from the existing boundary were excluded from any changes. - 1.4.8 An important factor when considering changes to the existing settlement boundary is whether this results in a village with strong defensible boundaries.
 Wilsden has two strong and defensible boundaries that must be taken into account when considering possible changes. - The B6144 Haworth Road from the PC boundary with Sandy Lane to Harecroft is a strong southerly boundary to Wilsden. - The wooded valley of Wilsden Beck from Bank Bottom to Crack Lane is a strong northeasterly boundary to Wilsden.
 Access to the village across this wooded valley is extremely limited. - 1.4.9 In addition to maintaining strong defensible boundaries, it is also necessary to guard against merging with neighbouring communities.
 This assessment of all the parcels of land was then correlated with sites that had been put forward for development.
 A further factor to consider is the potential housing yield in relation to the allocated housing numbers for Wilsden.
-Based upon the available data it is acknowledged that changes to the Green Belt boundary may be required.
-Two possible sites, as identified in the Preferred Options version of the emerging Local Plan (WI2/H and WI3/H) are illustrated on Figure 3).
-However, the final settlement boundary will depend on the outcome of the Local Plan process.
+Based upon the available data we would acknowledge changes to the Green Belt boundary may be required such as the sites designated WI2/H and WI3/H (as shown in Figure 3) recommended in the Draft Local Plan are included within a revised Wilsden Settlement Boundary.